 “What happened to the skin of those men?”
 Vivenna asked.

-“It’s that sword of his,” Denth growled, looking a little frustrated.
+“It’s that sword of his,” Denth growled.
 “We have to find a way to deal with it, Tonks.
-We’re going to end up crossing him, eventually, in this.
+We’re going to end up crossing him, eventually.
 I can feel it.”

 “But, what is the sword?”
 Vivenna asked.
 “And how did it drain the color from their skin?”

-“We have to steal the sword, then,” Tonk Fah said, rubbing his chin as Jewels and Clod filled in around them, a protective pattern as they moved out into the human river of the street beyond.
+“We’ll have to steal the sword then, Denth,” Tonk Fah said, rubbing his chin as Jewels and Clod filled in around them, making a protective pattern as they moved out into the human river of the street beyond.

 “Steal the sword?”
 Denth asked.
 “I’m not touching the thing.
-No, we have to make him use it.
+No, that’s not the way.
+We have to make him use it.
 Draw it.
 He won’t be able to keep it out for long.
 After that, we’ll be able to take him easily.
 Without the sword, he’s not a threat.
 I’ll kill him myself.”

 “He beat Arsteel,” Jewels said quietly.